 - 1 Pillow per person

-- Medical kit: Our crew bring the First-aid kit including emergency oxygen bottle
+- Medical kit: Our crew will bring a first-aid kit, including emergency oxygen bottle

-- We will create a the trip of a Memorable Lifetime Experience for you.
+- We will create a Memorable Lifetime Experience for you.

 - Sleeping Bags: (you can hire from our company), our sleeping bags are -18ºC-comfort (0ºF), mummy form and include a sleeping liner.
 They are cleaned after every use and have a maximum usage of 30 trips.